 Automatic-Flash may be programmed from the channel settings shown in the menus above or the Phase/Overlap flash settings under MM->1->4->2.
-The channel Flash settings above only apply if the Flash Mode is set to CHAN.
+The channel Flash settings above only apply if the Flash Mode (section 4.9.1) is set to CHAN.
 The channel Flash settings may be set to RED or YEL to control the flashing displays when the Flash Mode is set to CHAN and Automatic Flash is driven by the channel settings.